 Running a shared hosting business can be a challenging and fulfilling occupation, but it does come with its share of headaches.
 Having hundreds of clients means dealing with lots of domain names, usually managed by different registrars and owned by different persons.
-Today, I’m going to tell you about a success story of one of our customers who benefited from transferring their DNS service to Amazon Route 53.
+Today, I’m going to tell you about a success story of one of our customers who benefited from transferring their DNS service to AWS Route 53.

 The first tip, one that can seem quite obvious, is that every domain name managed by a shared hosting company – let’s call it “AwesomeHoster” – should use a pair of its white labeled nameservers ns1.awesome-hoster.com and ns2.awesome-hoster.com.
 It gives the benefit of not having to remember the exact IP addresses of the NS servers, and also being convenient in case of nameserver migration, as with such setup routing changes do not affect clients.